LEGBEDJE/LEGBEDJE/README.md

 ## Hi there 👋 Welcome to my GitHub profile!

-I'm **LEGBEDJE**, a passionate explorer of mathematics, technology, and data.
+I'm **Kobla LEGBEDJE**, a passionate explorer of mathematics, technology, and data.

 ### 👨‍💻 About Me